 As with any flooring system, intricate designs and those incorporating a variety of colors and decorative elements tend to cost a bit more to install than a simpler alternative.
-However, design-forward metallic epoxy flooring can be one of the more economical options among decorative floor systems on the market, while still providing exceptional performance over its long usable life.
+Even design-forward metallic epoxy flooring can be an economical option among decorative floor systems on the market, while still providing exceptional performance over its long usable life.

-Metallic epoxy floor coatings are designed to be applied over a concrete surface.
+Epoxy floor coatings are designed for application over a prepared concrete surface.
 If the existing concrete is badly deteriorated, extensive refurbishment and repair of the slab may be needed before the decorative epoxy finishing system can be installed.
-This of course adds to the bottom line of the flooring project.
-However, special high strength epoxy resurfacing systems can often be applied under the decorative metallic epoxy finish, in many cases eliminating the need for costly removal and replacement of the entire concrete slab down the road.
-One of the numerous benefits of a professionally installed epoxy flooring system is its ability to perform long-term, resisting wear and exposure to abrasion, impact and chemicals more effectively than many other surface treatments, such as decorative staining.
-In order for building owners to achieve the best results when installing a metallic epoxy or other décor-enhancing resinous flooring system, however, the condition of the underlying concrete, whether a new or existing slab, must be carefully evaluated.
+This, of course, adds to the bottom line of the flooring project.
+The condition of the underlying concrete, whether a new or existing slab, must be carefully evaluated.

-Examination of the concrete substrate should also include determining the level of MVT (Moisture Vapor Transmission) occurring within the slab.
-High levels of MVT can impede the bond and cure of an epoxy floor, and must be properly addressed.
-For the majority of MVT situations, flooring manufacturers offer excellent solutions in the form of primers and underlayments that can be applied prior to the decorative topping.
+Examination of the concrete substrate should include determining the level of MVT (Moisture Vapor Transmission) occurring within the slab.
+High levels of MVT can impede the bond and cure of an epoxy floor and must be properly addressed.
+Some flooring manufacturers offer excellent solutions for MVT situations in the form of primers and underlayments.
+These get applied to the concrete prior to the decorative topping.

-Your factory-approved resinous and decorative metallic epoxy flooring installer can assist you in selecting the right underlayments and toppings for your specific facility and operation.
+Your factory-authorized resinous and epoxy flooring installer can assist you in selecting the right underlayments and toppings for your specific facility and operation.